 - Play 'ready, steady, go' with your child.
-Use a toy to pass to between you and your child after using the phrase 'ready, steady, go'. - Encourage your child's sharing skills by having similar toys available for them and using an egg timer with a bell to signify when to swap toys. - Encourage your child to take turns in conversation as this will help them to make friends. - Limit the amount of time your child spends watching TV (less than 1 hour a day) to encourage imaginative play. - Attend play and stay groups for your child to have the opportunity to use large equipment and begin to learn to share with others. - Ensure your child's clothes are labelled with their name to encourage them to recognise their own belongings. - Ensure your child is aware of road safety. - Encourage meal times to be taken as a family and where possible at a table using cutlery. - Give your child appropriate instructions to follow and give positive praise when completed i.e. putting toys away when finished.
+Use a toy to pass to between you and your child after using the phrase 'ready, steady, go'. - Encourage your child's sharing skills by having similar toys available for them and using an egg timer with a bell to signify when to swap toys. - Encourage your child to take turns in conversation as this will help them to make friends. - Limit the amount of time your child spends watching TV, playing on mobile phones and other electronic devices (less than one hour a day) to encourage imaginative play. - Attend play and stay groups for your child to have the opportunity to use large equipment and begin to learn to share with others.

+- Ensure your child's clothes are labelled with their name to encourage them to recognise their own belongings. - Ensure your child is aware of road safety. - Encourage meal times to be taken as a family and where possible at a table using cutlery. - Give your child appropriate instructions to follow and give positive praise when completed i.e. putting toys away when finished.